guptag0808/product_management/readme.md

 # Product Management API

-This is a simple API for managing products and product categories built using Node.js, Express, and Sequelize.
+This is a simple API for managing products and product categories built using Node.js, Express, Sequelize , mysql2.

 ## Table of Contents